gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ## Next steps

-Gatsby can handle assets through direct imports to page and component files, the [asset import documentation](/docs/importing-assets-into-files/) covers imports as well as the less optimized static folder.
+Gatsby can handle assets through direct imports to page and component files; the [asset import documentation](/docs/importing-assets-into-files/) covers imports as well as the less-optimized `static` folder.
 Once assets are handled through Gatsby, plugins can be used to optimize their processing and delivery.

-The [building with components page](/docs/building-with-components/) has information about why Gatsby uses React component architecture and how it fits into a Gatsby application.
+The [building with components doc](/docs/building-with-components/) has information about why Gatsby uses React component architecture and how it fits into a Gatsby application.

-[Sourcing content and data](/docs/content-and-data/) is a great next step if you are interested in separating your content from your website code.
+[Sourcing content and data](/docs/content-and-data/) is a great next step if you are interested in separating your content from your website code, such as sourcing the site title from `gatsby-config.js` with GraphQL.

-Short guides can be found at the [recipes section](/docs/recipes), for adding functionality such as optimizing and querying local images, adding markdown support and integrating various modern CSS tools.
-The [adding website functionality page](/docs/adding-website-functionality/) has longer guides for larger tasks such as making your site accessible, adding authentication and doing client side data fetching.
+Short guides can be found at the [recipes section](/docs/recipes) for adding functionality such as optimizing and querying local images, adding Markdown support and integrating various modern CSS tools.
+The [adding website functionality page](/docs/adding-website-functionality/) has longer guides for larger tasks such as making your site accessible, adding authentication, and fetching data with client-side JavaScript.

 Gatsby is dedicated to making you feel welcome!
 Learn more and engage with the community by starting a conversation or contributing yourself.
 The [community page](/contributing/community/) has further information and channels where you can get support.